lorenzo-rovigatti/pyrla/README.md

 ### Jinja2 templates

 If `InputType = Jinja2` then pyrla will expect a [Jinja2](https://palletsprojects.com/p/jinja/) template file.
 In this case the values associated to the keys specified in `CopyToWrite` will be passed to the Jinja template.
 This feature requires the `jinja2` python package to be installed.

+## A security warning

+Note that the evaluation of math keys and run conditions require the use of Python's `eval` function, which is [known to be insecure](https://softwareengineering.stackexchange.com/a/311510).
+Be careful.

 ## Acknowledgements